And also the day for the post on the “Bolognese Sauce” finally arrived 😀

 - 2 ribs of celery

-- 2 glasses of wine (I prefer red, but also white is possible)
+- 2 full glasses of wine (red or white is at your choice)

-- 300 ml milk (warm or at least at room temperature, not cold from the fridge)
+- 300-400 ml fresh milk, not skimmed (warm or at least at room temperature, not cold from the fridge), but for me it’s good also without (read above)

 - freshly ground black pepper